dcastro/vscode-haskell-test-runner/README.md

 * > cannot satisfy -package quickcheck-instances-0.3.12

-    You might have to run `stack build && stack test` once
+    You might have to run `stack build --test` once

 ## This is the README for the "languageprovider-sample"